 The summer of 2018 boasted nights at Corsica Studios - London, Menagerie - Belfast and The Junction - Cambridge, to name a few.
 DNSC also hit the festival circuit to headline the coveted After Dark slot on The Walled Garden stage at Green Man Festival in Wales spinning tunes to well over 1.5k festival goers.

-More recently, the boys took their night to Manchester for a monthly residency at YES, cementing themselves in the north with a massive sell out debut all before heading out on a mini pre NYE tour debuting Brighton, Komedia and iconic East London venue, The Shacklewell Arms.
+The boys took their records up to Manchester to start a monthly residency at YES, cementing themselves in the north with a massive sell out debut all before heading out on a mini pre NYE tour debuting Brighton, Komedia and iconic East London venue, The Shacklewell Arms.
 DNSC also returned to the Roundhouse, Camden to play at the Q Awards with Idles and Wolf Alice.